 Within the context of DNA testing / genetic testing of humans, there are many medical applications that can be undertaken, and each type of DNA testing / genetic testing application is done in a different manner.
 Some of these DNA testing / genetic testing applications include:

-1) Molecular genetic testing: This is a type of DNA testing / genetic testing to analyze parts of a gene, single genes or sometimes panels of genes to identify mutations that could be associated with your medical condition or illness.
+1) Molecular genetic testing: This is a type of DNA testing / genetic testing for diseases that analyzes parts of a gene, single genes or sometimes panels of genes to identify mutations that could be associated with your medical condition or illness.
 This type of testing can identify single mutation variants, gene repeat mutations, DNA modification mutations (known as methylation or epigenetic mutations), small copy number changes within a gene, aberrancies in how a gene or assortment of genes are inherited from a parent (known as uniparental disomy mutations), and so on.

-2) Cytogenetic testing: This is a type of DNA testing /genetic testing to analyze large segments of DNA in the form of chromosomes to determine if there are any changes such as gross gain or loss of chromosome content, fusions between two different chromosomes, other complex chromosome aberrations and so on, that could be associated with your medical condition or illness.
+2) Cytogenetic testing: This is a type of DNA testing /genetic testing for diseases that analyzes large segments of DNA in the form of chromosomes to determine if there are any changes such as gross gain or loss of chromosome content, fusions between two different chromosomes, other complex chromosome aberrations and so on, that could be associated with your medical condition or illness.
 Cytogenetic testing is most often recommended if you have symptoms including developmental, movement, speech, or learning problems.

 4) Personal genome testing: With the recent availability of cutting edge genome analysis technologies, it has made possible very cost effective and efficient analysis of all genes (known as exome analysis), as well as complete genomes (known as whole genome analysis).
 This type of DNA testing / genetic testing investigates all genes or complete DNA of a person and correlates findings with an associated medical condition, illness or trait.
 It is currently the most thorough examination available to provide you a blueprint of genetic insights into your DNA.

-10) Preimplantation genetic testing: This is a type of DNA testing / genetic testing to identify genetic problems very early within embryos that are created by in vitro fertilization (IVF), before an official pregnancy starts.
+10) Preimplantation genetic testing: This is a type of DNA testing / genetic testing for diseases that identifies genetic problems very early within embryos that are created by in vitro fertilization (IVF), before an official pregnancy starts.
 This test can benefit you if you are a high risk couple, by lowering the risk or even preventing the transmission of certain known genetic condition(s) to your child.
 It could also eliminate your dilemma of pregnancy termination often associated with the unfavorable prenatal diagnosis of a genetic medical condition.

 13) Paternity / siblingship / relationship DNA testing: This is a type of DNA testing which uses a series of unique genetic markers of the human genome to establish with statistical certainty whether you are biologically related or not to other people.
 It could be important to support your diagnostic findings, when there is evidence of non-paternity or non-biological relationship from the DNA testing / genetic testing.